timoklimmer/r-on-aml-moe/README.md

    directly in RStudio.
 8. Run the `deploy.ps1` script (from the directory where it is located).
 The script will then:
    * Ask you to confirm your configuration settings.
-   * Build and start a local Docker image which contains your webservice.
+   * Build and start a local Docker image which contains your web service.
    * Ask you if you want to deploy the image to an Azure Machine Learning Managed Online Endpoint.
    * If yes, deploy the model and the container.
-   * Show webservice URI (and password if comment in code is removed).
+   * Show web service URI (and password if comment in code is removed).
    * Run another test.
-This time against the webservice in Azure.
+This time against the web service in Azure.

 ## Troubleshooting